The Informers (2008 film): Plot

 Graham confronts Martin about Christie and asks Martin if he has been sleeping with her, apart from group sex.
 Martin denies betraying Graham and is shocked to realize that his friend has developed feelings for her; in their social scene, most interactions are fleeting couplings based on desire, not relationships based on caring.
-Graham then tells Martin that he feels adrift in his life, as if he does not have anyone who can tell him what is right or wrong.
-His whole life has become a series of casual encounters and light banter, which is covered over by a pharmaceutical haze.
+Graham then tells Martin that he feels adrift in his life as if he does not have anyone who can tell him what is right or wrong.
+His whole life has become a series of casual encounters and light banter, covered by a pharmaceutical haze.
 Graham seems to be making the first steps to moving away from his alienated, narcissistic lifestyle.
 When one of Martin's lovers calls Graham to tell him that Christie has become ill and is lying out on the sand, he drives over to the house to see her.
 Even though he sees that she has developed lesions, presumably AIDS-associated Kaposi's sarcoma, all over her dying body, he seems unable to take care of her and take her to a hospital.
-Instead, he kisses her once, and leaves her lying on a towel on the beach dying, alone on an empty stretch of sand.
+Instead, he kisses her once and leaves her lying on a towel on the beach dying, alone on an empty stretch of sand.

 Cast

 Brandon Routh was originally cast as Bruce, but is absent from the finished movie after a decision to excise all the "vampire scenes" from the film adaptation.
 Ashley Olsen was originally cast as Christie, but withdrew and was replaced by Heard.
-There may be one vampire in the film, albeit undeclared.
-Dirk, who claims that he has paid Rourke's character for "something" confronts Renfro to ask for the kidnapped boy.
-The pale-skinned Dirk has come for the young boy whom Rourke has kidnapped for $6,000.